JustinValentine/Experimental-Mobile-Robotics/README.md

 # 🤖 Experimental Mobile Robotics 🦆
 ### Coursework for [CMPUT 412](https://apps.ualberta.ca/catalogue/course/cmput/412)
 This project focuses on the exploration and implementation of various mobile robotics concepts using the Duckiebot platform and Robot Operating System (ROS).
 The Duckiebot is a cost-effective, compact mobile robot designed for educational and research applications.
 ROS is a flexible and widely-used framework for developing robotic systems in both academia and industry.
+Docker has been extensively used throughout the project to streamline deployment and ensure consistent environments.

 For more information, please visit my [course webpage](https://sites.google.com/view/justinvalentine/home).